 DR. FASSIL GEBEYEHU

-Dr. Fassil Gebeyehu has been part of the wider ABN network for very many years, having worked for the Institute for Sustainable Development (ISD) in Ethiopia as the head of finance and administration, a partner organisation of ABN and one of the key organisations that worked to found the network.
+Dr. Fassil Gebeyehu is the general coordinator for ABN.
+He has been part of the wider ABN network for very many years, having worked for the Institute for Sustainable Development (ISD) in Ethiopia as the head of finance and administration, a partner organisation of ABN and one of the key organisations that worked to found the network.
 He holds an MSc. in Conservation and Tourism from Kent University in the UK and a PhD. in Anthropology Development from Durham University in the UK – his thesis focused on the – Social Life of Seeds: An Ethnographic Exploration and Farming Knowledge in Kibtya Ethiopia.
 He is the Thematic Coordinator for Youth Culture and Biodiversity (YCB) and Community Seed and Knowledge (CSK).